-(Delete this page if you don't need it.
+(Delete this page if you do not have any tables in the main text or appendices.
 Be sure to delete all the text on the page, and the page break after it, not the one before it.
 To see the section and page breaks, click the "show all nonprinting characters" button in the Word toolbar.)

 LIST OF FIGURES